 Blunt abdominal trauma can cause splenic injury and even splenic rupture.
-The main imaging findings on MRI are the presence of a hematoma with variable degree of intensity depending on the age of the hematoma.
+The main imaging findings on MRI are the presence of a hematoma with a variable degree of intensity depending on the age of the hematoma.
 T2-weighted images typically show a prolonged intense lesion in case of a hematoma within the spleen.

-The intensity can be hyper- or hypo-depending on the presence of methemoglobin, deoxyhemoglobin, and other degradation products within the hematoma.
+The intensity can be hyper- or hypo-depending on the presence of methemoglobin, deoxyhemoglobin and other degradation products within the hematoma.
 When a hematoma is identified on MRI, follow-up imaging is indicated to exclude an expanding hematoma.

 Other patterns of splenic injury that can be identified on imaging include lacerations and a completely shuttered spleen.
 A completely shuttered spleen should be treated surgically.

 Splenic involvement in infectious processes is common and has been described in up to 0.7 % of the patients with candidiasis or histoplasmosis.
 As expected, the involvement of the spleen is more common in immunosuppressed patients and those with acquired immunodeficiency syndrome (AIDS).